 Bixby Center for Population, Health and Sustainability funds graduate student summer internships and dissertation research in the areas of family planning, population and reproductive health.
 The principal focus of the program is on family planning issues in developing countries where population growth rates remain high and reproductive health services are poor or inaccessible.
 (Internships that focus only on HIV/AIDS do not meet the criteria.)

 Summer internships should be outside of the United States and must concentrate on family planning, reproductive health, or population.
 Items of doctoral research relevant to the above topics could be conducted in the United States.
-The program is open to first year Master’s students and Doctoral students in the School of Public Health, Demography, Haas School of Business, Social Welfare, and International and Area Studies.
+The program is open to first year Master’s students and Doctoral students in the School of Public Health, Demography, Social Welfare, Public Policy, Anthropology, Master of Development Practice, and College of Natural Resources.

 Applications for funding should be 2 pages with an itemized budget and include the following: